McRaeAlex/McRaeAlex.github.io/_posts/2019-10-30-Traits-vs-Interfaces.md

 }
 ```

 You may notice a couple issues with this code.
-First the interface has a static method, which is not allowed in C# as interfaces describe instances of a class.
-Second some `class` implementing IFromJson can return some type other than itself from `FromJson`.
-This is not a issue as our function definition says T must implement IFromJson<T> but it's also not exactly clear.
+First, the interface has a static method, which is not allowed in C# as interfaces describe instances of a class.
+Second, `FromJson` can return a type other than the class that implements `IFromJson`.
+This is not an issue as our function definition says T must implement IFromJson<T> but it's also not exactly clear.

 Now lets consider a version that works in C#